Isma450/ALETest/front_end/README.md

 - **User Authentication**: Secure login functionality to authenticate users.
 - **Catalog Browsing**: Users can view a list of items, complete with pagination.
-- **Search and Filter**: Dynamic searching and filtering of catalog items based on user input.
+- **Search and Filter**: Dynamic searching, ordering and filtering of catalog items based on user input.
 - **Responsive Design**: Built with Bootstrap for a responsive layout that adapts to various screen sizes.

 ## Installation and Setup